spmasterman/tutor-directory/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/69812bee-6fc9-4434-bbc0-b94a7b8531db/mini.png)](https://insight.sensiolabs.com/projects/69812bee-6fc9-4434-bbc0-b94a7b8531db)

 This project was developed from the Spec below.
-I originally copy-pasted some bundles from the Twitter project - these probably don't need to have a common ancestor as these projects are unrelated and code sharing between them serves little purpose.
+I originally copy-pasted some unfinished bundles from another project - these didn't need to have a common ancestor as the projects are unrelated and code sharing between them serves little purpose.
+However in the general pursuit of lower complexity and coupling, the EAV bundle almost certainly should be pulled out into a separate independent library, as should CommonBundle.

+FrontEnd bundle could be split into generic (most of it) and specific (the assets etc) and the generic bit moved to its own independent bundle.

+I'll probably refactor these when I next work on the project and have a bit of distance...

 0) Spec
 -------